 This way, children learn to care for their clothes properly, extending their lifespan and keeping them looking great.

-Organizing a laundry basket efficiently can be a simple yet effective way for kids to learn responsibility and care for their belongings.
+Organising a laundry basket efficiently can be a simple yet effective way for kids to learn responsibility and care for their belongings.
 Here are a few practical steps:

 - Dedicate a Section for Baby’s Clothes: Since it’s best to wash baby’s clothes separately, allocate a specific section in the basket for your little one’s garments.